How can governments secure their legitimacy? @AmandaRGreene from @UCL says competence, fairness, and caring are key #FindingLegitimacyShare article

 We put our vision for government into practice through learning partner projects that align with our values and help reimagine government so that it works for everyone.

-Many people think that the legitimacy of government depends on how it is perceived by its citizens.
+Many people think that the legitimacy of government depends on how it is perceived by its communities.
 I share this view, but in my opinion, it doesn't tell us very much.
-It's clear that a state or a government has weak legitimacy when citizens' views of it are extremely negative.
+It's clear that a state or a government has weak legitimacy when communities' views of it are extremely negative.
 But does a state have strong legitimacy when perceptions are positive?

 If we look closer, it's clear that not just any positive perception will do.
 Popular support for governments and their representatives can be superficial, based on celebrity or tribalism.
 The popular support that translates into legitimacy, in contrast, has to enable government to deliver benefits to all.

 This implies that communities' support for government has to be more concrete than some vaguely positive feelings.
 I would argue that there must be positive perceptions of government along three distinct dimensions.